T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 After moving the file to `fileDestination`, the current record/column will be updated to `fileDestination`.
 The database definition of the named column has to be a string variant (varchar, text but not numeric or else).
-On form load, the column value will be displayed as path/filename.
+On form load, the column value will be displayed,

+ * as the whole value (pathFileName)
 Deleting an uploaded file in the form (by clicking on the trash near beside) will delete the file on the filesystem as well.
 The column will be updated to an empty string.